 - Group facilitator

-Earning an associate's degree could also prepare students for jobs as social and human service assistants.
-The U.S. Bureau of Labor Statistics (BLS) reports that employment of these professionals was projected to increase 28% from 2010-2020, which is significantly faster than the national average of 14%.
-As of 2012, social and human service assistants made median hourly wages of roughly $14.00 per hour, as noted by the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for social and human service assistants was projected to increase 22% from 2012 to 2022, which is significantly faster than the national average for all other occupations.
+As of 2014, social and human service assistants made a median annual wage of $29,790, as noted by the BLS.

 Many baccalaureate degree programs are available within the field of mental health.
-Some of these include a Bachelor of Science in Mental Health and Human Services, a Bachelor of Science in Mental Health Nursing and a Bachelor of Science in Mental Health and Addiction Studies.
+These programs include a Bachelor of Science in Mental Health and Human Services, a Bachelor of Science in Mental Health Nursing, and a Bachelor of Science in Mental Health and Addiction Studies.
 Aspiring psychologists and substance abuse counselors must complete even more advanced academic programs at the master's degree level and above.
 The advanced programs in the mental health field often contain clinical and research components in addition to regular coursework.